Dude (Looks Like a Lady): Legacy

 In 1993, the song was prominently featured in the family comedy film Mrs. Doubtfire, during a montage of the main character (Robin Williams) bonding with his family in disguise as a woman.
 The song was also used in the film's TV ads.
 Randi Mayem Singer, the writer of Mrs. Doubtfire, credits "Dude (Looks Like a Lady)" as one of the most important songs ever written and as the direct influence for writing the script.
 She was quoted as saying "Without ['Dude (Looks Like a Lady)'], there would be no Mrs. Doubtfire".

 The song was also featured in the movie It's Pat where the title character (played by Julia Sweeney) sings a karaoke version at their wedding reception.
 The song fits in with the running joke throughout the film, in reference to Pat's gender ambiguity.

 The song was performed live by the band in the movie, Wayne's World 2, and is featured on the soundtrack for the film.

 In "There's Something About Marrying", the tenth episode of the sixteenth season of the American animated television series The Simpsons, Veronica is singing the song while shaving as Marge accidentally discovers him as a man cross-dressed as a woman who is about to marry her sister Patty.

 The video for "Dude (Looks Like a Lady)" is featured on the karaoke game SingStar Vol. 2 for PlayStation 3.

 Colombian singer Shakira sang the song with Steven Tyler on MTV Icon and also included it on the set list of her Tour of the Mongoose.

-The song is played as one of the possible song choices on Rock 'n' Roller Coaster at Disney's Hollywood Studios.
+The song used to play as one of the possible song choices on Rock 'n' Roller Coaster at Disney's Hollywood Studios.

 The song is featured in the MTV animated series, Station Zero where DJ Tech played on his turntables.